Anestacaine Side Effects

 Applies to lidocaine: intradermal powder

-Along with its needed effects, lidocaine (the active ingredient contained in Anestacaine) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by lidocaine (the active ingredient contained in Anestacaine).
+In the event that any of these side effects do occur, they may require medical attention.

 - Flushing, redness of the skin